 -

-Preliminary registry verification
+Preliminary registry and foreclosure verification

 -

-Entitlement assessment
+Entitlement and equity assessment

 -